Author: Jay Hurst, Co-Founder of Hurst Lending

 NerdWallet – “Mortgage Refinance Requirements: A Complete Guide”: https://www.nerdwallet.com/article/mortgages/refinance-requirements

 The Balance – “Mortgage Refinance Options for People with Bad Credit”: https://www.thebalance.com/mortgage-refinance-options-for-people-with-bad-credit-4164527

 About Jay Hurst

 In addition to being one of the founders of Hurst Lending, I am also a financial planner.
 I have been helping our customers buy, sell, and refinance their homes since 2006.
-Our personalized approach to the home buying process includes a suite of services that solve common hurdles in the home buying process.
-Have you ever experienced the frustration of Losing your dream home in a bidding war; Trying to buy before you sell; Had your buyer fallout; or Being on a fixed income and needing your equity to purchase a new home?
-Our Industry-leading suite of Dominate with a Cash Offer line of credit/short term loans solves these issues.
+Our suite of industry-leading offers helps solve many common situations faced by homeowners and real estate investors.
+Have you ever experienced the frustration of trying to buy before you sell; Losing your dream home in a bidding war; Trying to obtain a No-Seasoning Cash-out loan; Being unable to get a mortgage because your new or old house needs modest repairs; or simply because you prefer using our funds to close quickly without having to liquidate other investments?
+Our Industry-leading suite of short-term loans solves these issues.
 We also offer a suite of real estate investor loan products and a full suite of conventional, VA, FHA, construction and traditional home loans.

 Please feel free to contact me directly if I can help provide a loan for your next purchase or refinance, or even if you just want advice on how to get started or expand your real estate investing activities.

 *Disclaimer: This article is intended for informational purposes only and does not constitute legal, financial, or professional advice.
 Consult with a licensed professional before making any financial or real estate decisions.